Tilana/User-Manual/BestPractices.md

  - balance the number of positive and negative sample sentences
  - choose sample sentences that cover the different facets of a category, e.g. to classify documents about discrimination include sentences about racial, gender, religious, etc. discrimination
- - to improve the classifier, accept/reject about 10 suggested sentences, then *retrain* and afterwards *toogle predict* the category
+ - to improve the classifier, accept/reject about 10 suggested sentences, then *Retrain* and afterwards *Toggle predict* the category